Menu

 One brand for 8 business domains

 Founded in 2001, the company had carried the same core branding for over two decades.
 While there were a few minor updates, the identity no longer reflected its growth and evolving direction.
-With a total of 8 divisions and a renewed vision, it was time for a full rebrand.
+With a total of eight divisions and a renewed vision, it was time for a full rebrand.

 Branding